pauldlynch/eqguide/guides/armor/index.md

 ##92: Fear Touched

-This is similar to the Veil of Alaris tier 1 gear; you need a drop of "Fear Touched" and a Rust-Tinged Box of Fear (class specific, but they all have the same name!) purchased in Shard's Landing from Master Armorer Synlaris.
+This is similar to the Veil of Alaris tier 1 gear; you need a drop of "Fear Touched" and a Rust-Tinged Box of Fear (class specific, but they all have the same name!) purchased in Shard's Landing from Master Armorer Synlaris, which make Boreal armor.
+You need to have Rain of Fear to make this set.

+##100: Latent Ether

+Drops from Call of the Forsaken, and requires access to Call of the Forsaken zones.
+You need the appropriate Latent Ether drop, and combine in a class specific Ethereal Attuner.
+This is purchased in Ethernere Tainted West Karana from Blacksmith Cerray.